sergioisidoro/risco.cc/index.md

 power comes great responsability

-Available tools to identity threats, manage mitigation policy lifecycles, and assign risk owners are complex or too expensive, leaving small companies with Excel sheets or outdated software.
+Available tools to identify threats, manage mitigation policies' lifecycles, and assign risk owners are either complex or too expensive.
+This leaves small companies with Excel sheets or outdated software as their only option.

-By making this service we're aiming to facilitate the decentralisation of risk management, bringing threat identification, evaluation and mitigation planning closer to the process and risk owners.
+By making this service we're aiming to facilitate the decentralization of risk management, bringing threat identification, evaluation and mitigation planning closer to the process and risk owners.
+All of this accessible to small companies.

 # A simple process